Neravya/Deltaspace/README.md

 Uses FantasyHex tileset.

-You can expect tbe following features:
+You can expect the following features:

     • Turned into a turn-based space strategy game.

-    • Consists of Civs from tbe cannon history of Droneboi.
+    • Consists of Civs from the cannon history of Droneboi.

     • An overhaul of the combat mechanics.

+    • Scarcity of Space!

+    • A City cannot hold a spam of buildings!
+Build strategically with module capacities!